Physicist turned Software Developer, Data Scientist, then Devops Engineer.

 Provided environmental simulation and modeling solutions to track pollutants in the Florida Everglades.
 Created numerical hydrodynamic mass balance models that are used to calculate tax incentives/penalties for surrounding commercial land.
 This was developed using Java/SWT/WebStart and interfaced with a variety of legacy apps and databases.

-Ruby, Rails, Java, SWT/JFace.
+Technology Used: Ruby, Rails, Java, SWT/JFace.

 Chief Technology Officer

-Rational Systems (Houston, TX)
+Rational Systems (Houston)